Perfect Your Game: How to Tape Inline Hockey Stick

 • If you’re looking for something extra sticky then friction tapes offer double-sided adhesion making them an interesting option especially if you want your top hand glove sticking firmly onto your stick handle.

-See also Perfecting Your Skills: How to Dribble in Roller Hockey
+See also Essential Tips: How to Keep a Roller Hockey Goal in Place

 The Specialized Sports Equipment Tapes: A Game Changer?